 In a medical emergency that results in a brain injury, due to stroke or other trauma, there are a number of health complications that can affect the patient.
-One of the more well-known subsequent results is aphasia, which is the loss of the ability to understand and express speech and language.
-However, many people do not know that once the aphasia wears off, the patient may still be left with other conditions, such as what appears to be an accent that was not present in their speech before.
+One of the more well-known is aphasia–the loss of the ability to understand and express speech and language.
+However, most people are unaware that once aphasia wears off, patients may be left with other conditions.
+One of those conditions is foreign accent syndrome.

-So, what happens to those who suffer from foreign accent syndrome?
-Dr. Ryalls explains that chances of recovery are very slim–only about 30% of people are able to recover their “old accent” or old way of speaking because, unfortunately, therapy has been proven to be ineffective.
+So, what’s the long term prognosis for those who suffer from foreign accent syndrome?
+Dr. Ryalls says that chances of recovery are very slim–only about 30% of people are able to recover their “old accent” or way of speaking.
+For most, therapy and other treatment is ineffective.

-Additionally, people with foreign accent syndrome are likely to experience distress.
-Dr. Blumstein states that how an individual sounds and speaks contributes a lot to their identity, so often the syndrome will affect a person’s perception of oneself.
-This distress can be furthered by changes in how they are perceived in their environment, with people often assuming they are from foreign countries.
+Unfortunately, people with foreign accent syndrome are likely to experience distress.
+Dr. Blumstein explains that how an individual sounds and speaks contributes a lot to their identity.
+That means the syndrome often affect a person’s perception of oneself.
+Distress can be furthered by the change in how one is perceived in their environment, such as people often assuming they are from foreign countries.

 While many people do not recover, it is possible.
 Researchers continue to examine the rare cases in which the old way of speaking is recovered, hoping to improve the chances of recovery for others in the future.